Grand Designs New Zealand

 Grand Designs New Zealand is a New Zealand television series.
 It is based on the British television series Grand Designs and it was originally presented by the architect Chris Moller and aired on TV3.
 It began airing in New Zealand on 4 October 2015.

-Following Moller's departure after the sixth season, it was confirmed that architect Tom Webster would take over from the sixth season in 2022, which would air on TVNZ 1.
+Following Moller's departure after the sixth season, it was confirmed that architect Tom Webster would take over as host from the sixth season in 2022, which would air on TVNZ 1.
 The eighth series, with Webster as host, began screening on TVNZ 1 on 24 October 2023.

+The tenth series began screening on 12 April 2026.
+Two further series are in production and are due to be screened in 2027 and 2028.

 Format

-The series' presenter follows the progress of interesting and ambitious house building projects, speaking with the owners and tracking the ups and downs of the design, construction and moving in.
+The series' presenter follows the progress of interesting and ambitious house building projects, as well speaking with the owners and finally by tracking the ups and downs of the design, construction and moving in.